-as of June 1, 2024
+as of June 1, 2025

 Advisor(s) Lecture Topics Professor Michihiro Mutoh (Molecular-Targeting Prevention) 1st year Based on the current state and an overview of molecular preventive medicine, this course provides guidance on the practice of molecular preventive medicine using cancer as a representative model.
 Specifically, students receive research guidance on "molecular-targeting" prevention of cancer.
-2nd year This course provides the advanced guidance based on 1 st year achievement.
+2nd year This course provides the advanced guidance based on 1st year achievement.
 Students experience the future potential of molecular preventive medicine.
 Specifically, students investigate and discuss whether residents diagnosed with a predisposition to cancer can receive personalized cancer prevention, and what types of strategies are available.
 Professor Naoyuki Takashima (Epidemiology for Community Health 1st year This course aims to clarify the health problems for public health.
 This course provides guidance on descriptive and analytical epidemiological techniques using actual data. and Medicine) 2nd year Based on Special Research Project I, the course provides guidance to familiarize themselves with analytical epidemiological methods, analyze actual data, derive results, and draw conclusions.
 Professor Hiroshi Ikegaya (Forensic Medicine) 1st year This course examines methods of personal identification similar to forensic medical techniques, and examines the effectiveness and disadvantages of conventional methods through forensic practice to assess what practical methods are required.
 2nd year Based on the findings of Special Research Project I, this course references various forensic medicine resources and uses biochemical and molecular biological methods to discover and verify the effectiveness of new, highly specialized personal identification methods similar to forensic medicine techniques and unlike conventional methods.
-Professor Bon Ohta (Emergency Medicine) 1st year A large factor in emergency medicine is community health; its emphasis on systems also makes it indispensable as a social medicine.
-The lectures in this course first reflect on the history of emergency medical systems in Japan and analyze the problems they currently face.
-We then compare the Japanese system to the emergency medical systems of other countries, and organize discussion points for the future framework of emergency medicine.
-We additionally examine the role that emergency medical systems should play in pre- and postgraduate
+(Emergency Medicine) 1st year 2nd year